yuchiu/Slack-Clone/readme.md

 ### Server (Development)

 - install dependencies & start application in server
-  server will be listening to port 3030
+  server will be listening to http://localhost:3030

   ```npm ./server
   npm install